silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/protecting_your_account/video-how-to-turn-on-mfa-for-an-account-automatically.md

 ---
-description: This video shows how to turn on MFA for an account using Cerby's automated tasks.
+description: "This video shows how to turn on MFA for an account using Cerby's automated tasks."
 intercom_id: 6393780
 ---